MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-mlflow-cli-runs.md

 # Track experiments and models with MLflow

 *Tracking* is the process of saving relevant information about experiments.
 In this article, you learn how to use MLflow for tracking experiments and runs in Azure Machine Learning workspaces.
-The saved tracking metadata varies by experiment, and can include:

-- Code
-- Environment details such as OS version and Python packages
-- Input data
-- Parameter configurations
-- Models
-- Evaluation metrics
-- Evaluation visualizations such as confusion matrices and importance plots
-- Evaluation results, including some evaluation predictions

-When you work with jobs, Azure Machine Learning automatically tracks some information about experiments, such as code, environment, and input and output data.
-However, models, parameters, and metrics are specific to the scenario, so model builders must configure their tracking.

-Whether you train models with jobs in Azure Machine Learning or interactively in notebooks, experiment tracking helps you:

-- Organize all of your machine learning experiments in a single place.
-You can then search and filter experiments and drill down to see details about previous experiments.
-- Easily compare experiments, analyze results, and debug model training.
-- Reproduce or rerun experiments to validate results.
-- Improve collaboration, because you can see what other teammates are doing, share experiment results, and access experiment data programmatically.
+For more information about supported MLflow functionalities in Azure Machine Learning, see [MLflow and Azure Machine Learning](concept-mlflow.md).

 > [!NOTE]
+> Some methods available in the MLflow API might not be available when connected to Azure Machine Learning.
+For details about supported and unsupported operations, see [Support matrix for querying runs and experiments](how-to-track-experiments-mlflow.md#support-matrix-for-querying-runs-and-experiments).

+> [!NOTE]
 > - To track experiments running on Azure Databricks, see [Track Azure Databricks ML experiments with MLflow and Azure Machine Learning](how-to-use-mlflow-azure-databricks.md).
 > - To track experiments running on Azure Synapse Analytics, see [Track Azure Synapse Analytics ML experiments with MLflow and Azure Machine Learning](how-to-use-mlflow-azure-synapse.md).

-Azure Machine Learning workspaces are MLflow-compatible.
-This compatibility means you can use MLflow to track runs, metrics, parameters, and artifacts in workspaces without needing to change your training routines or inject any cloud-specific syntax.
-For more information about supported MLflow and Azure Machine Learning functionalities, see [MLflow and Azure Machine Learning](concept-mlflow.md).

->[!NOTE]
->Some methods available in the MLflow API might not be available when connected to Azure Machine Learning.
-For details about supported and unsupported operations, see [Support matrix for querying runs and experiments](how-to-track-experiments-mlflow.md#support-matrix-for-querying-runs-and-experiments).

 ## Prerequisites